 - Capacity to contribute to a technology-enriched and community-engaged educational setting

-The School of Journalism provides office space and administrative support, a robust research setting with high quality Master’s students and contact with other professors in the School, at UBC, and in neighbouring universities.
+The School of Journalism, Writing, and Media provides office space and administrative support, a robust research setting with high quality Master’s students and contact with other professors in the School, at UBC, and in neighbouring universities.

 Preference will be given to candidates with experience of teaching and mentoring journalism students at a graduate level.
 The candidate will be selected by a hiring committee composed of the School’s director and faculty.